Washington Square Artists Feel Singled Out by New Law Enforcement Policies

 NYPD Officer Vincent from the Sixth Precinct blamed the problem on a few bad actors.
 “The problem is the few kind of ruined it, brought some attention along with the people that are selling the marijuana without a license, then causing problems, causing thefts,” said Officer Vincent, who currently works enforcement around Washington Square Park.
 “It’s nothing against the artists,” he added.

-Activities such and chess games and stage performances are also regular occurrences within the park, though no actions against these have been taken.
+Activities such as chess games and stage performances are also regular occurrences within the park, though no actions against these have been taken.

 According to the New York Parks Department, “any vending operations on public property must receive the proper approvals from the appropriate City agencies and related partners.
 Buskers may perform on Parks property without a permit, but must comply with all applicable provisions – a permit is required for use of amplified sound.”